-- Participation in the EXPLORER class is open to students in community and technical colleges and four-year universities. - High school students (and students of comparable grade levels) participating in the MATE ROV competition for the first time are NOT eligible to compete in the EXPLORER class. - High school students (and students of comparable grade levels) who have previously competed in the RANGER class can apply to compete in the EXPLORER class. - High school students (and students of comparable grade levels) who have previously competed in the EXPLORER class must also apply, making sure to indicate the total number of returning team members.
-See the competition registration form for details. - Elementary and middle school students are NOT eligible to compete in the EXPLORER class.
+- Participation in the EXPLORER class is open to students in community and technical colleges and four-year universities. - High school students (and students of comparable grade levels) participating in the MATE ROV competition for the first time are NOT eligible to compete in the EXPLORER class. - High school students (and students of comparable grade levels) who have previously competed in the EXPLORER will be considered provided that they: - Placed within the top 50% at last year's international event - Can demonstrate that at least 50% of the students on last year's team are participating on the team this year - High school students (and students of comparable grade levels) who have previously competed in the RANGER will be considered provided that they: - o Placed within the top three at last year's international event - \circ $\;$ $\:$ Placed within the top three at their regional event the past two years - Can demonstrate that at least 50% of the students on last year's team are participating on the team this year meet the conditions described above.
+Decisions will be made and teams notified by January 8th, 2014.
+High school teams who have competed previously in EXPLORER class must also contact the MATE Center by December 31st 2013 to confirm continued compliance with eligibility rules.